Smertig/banana/master/_sources/api/tg/methods/forward_message.rst.txt

    ``connector`` is any object satisfying :ref:`connector concept <banana-api-banana-connectors>`.

    Use this method to forward messages of any kind.
+Service messages can't be forwarded.
 On success, the sent Message is returned.

 .. cpp:struct:: forward_message_args_t